 A message for students from Counseling and Psychological Services (CAPS):

 We know that the COVID-19 situation is causing significant change and potential anxiety and distress for our community.
-This is an unprecedented event, and CAPS is committed to supporting students wherever they may be.
-We will be updating this page with additional information and resources as the process unfolds and want to share the following at this time:
+CAPS is committed to supporting students wherever they may be.
+We will be updating this page with additional information and resources as the situation unfolds and want to share the following at this time:

 24/7 mental health support is available for Stanford students by calling the CAPS number: 650-723-3785.